KiberInfinity/Handle-Unlocker/README.md

 Unlock files blocked by other processes (as alternative to "Unlocker 1.9.2 Cedrick Collomb").

-Handle Unlocker can forced remove a file when the OS fails to delete it
+Handle Unlocker can forced close file handles, and  then you can delete it usual way

-This is GUI for SysInternals handle.exe writen in PowerShell
+This is GUI for SysInternals [handle.exe](https://docs.microsoft.com/ru-ru/sysinternals/downloads/handle) writen in PowerShell

-handle.exe - a small console utility from [SysInternals Suite](https://docs.microsoft.com/ru-ru/sysinternals/downloads/sysinternals-suite) for view and close handles in Windows
+[handle.exe](https://docs.microsoft.com/ru-ru/sysinternals/downloads/handle) - a small console utility from [SysInternals Suite](https://docs.microsoft.com/ru-ru/sysinternals/downloads/sysinternals-suite) for view and close handles in Windows

 ![](http://kisshot.ru/imgs/ZQCWDC.png)
 ![](http://kisshot.ru/imgs/ZQD910.png)